jessdiv/Project-1/README.md

 - Fix bugs
 - To add a search bar for all products.
 - Use the 'geocoder' gem to track location of items on a map.
+- Introduce the ability to take card payments.

 ## Authors